 MCP isn't magic - it requires some upfront thinking and preparation.
 Here's what I've learned about getting implementations right from the start, based on both successes and a few painful lessons.

-Your Team Needs to Learn New Patterns: MCP requires a different mindset than traditional API work.
+MCP requires a different mindset than traditional API work.
 Your developers need to think about protocols, not endpoints.
 Plan for a learning curve - even experienced API developers need a few weeks to get comfortable with the MCP approach.
 The investment pays off quickly though.

-Infrastructure That Actually Supports AI Workloads: MCP servers need hosting and monitoring like any API, but they also need to handle dynamic capability discovery and AI agent interaction patterns.
+MCP servers need hosting and monitoring like any API, but they also need to handle dynamic capability discovery and AI agent interaction patterns.
 Your ops team should understand they're supporting AI workloads, not just traditional web services.
 The scaling patterns are different.

-Security Considerations That Keep Compliance Happy: Dynamic capability discovery sounds scary to security teams until you explain it properly.
+Dynamic capability discovery sounds scary to security teams until you explain it properly.
 Yes, agents can discover new capabilities, but within the security boundaries you define.
-We've implemented MCP in financial services and healthcare - it's definitely possible to do securely.
+MCP has been deployed in regulated environments like financial services and healthcare - it's definitely possible to do securely.

-Start Small, Learn Fast, Scale Smart: Don't try to convert everything at once.
+Don't try to convert everything at once.
 Pick a non-critical system, wrap it with an MCP server, and let your team learn the patterns.
 Once they're comfortable, expand to more important systems.
 This approach builds confidence and expertise without risking your core operations.

 Your Next Steps (If MCP Makes Sense for You)